fetchai/cosmos-sdk/x/staking/spec/05_end_block.md

 In all cases, any validators leaving or entering the bonded validator set or changing balances and staying within the bonded validator set incur an update message which is passed back to Tendermint.
+DKG validator updates are saved in order to update the consensus validators in the next aeon, after they have successfully completed the DKG.

 ## Queues